Do you experience bleeding gums during and after brushing and flossing your teeth?

 What to avoid when you have bleeding gums?

 If you are suffering from bleeding gums we recommend increasing your oral care routine.
-Bacteria and plaque that sits around the gum line often causes bleeding gums.
+Bacteria and plaque that sits around the gum line often cause bleeding gums.
 We also recommend reducing your carbohydrate intake and increasing your vitamin intake.

 What is the fastest way to stop bleeding gums?